You talked. We listened.

 The review and consultation process

-We’re reviewing our membership grades in line with our strategic goal to enhance the global occupational safety and health profession, as part of IOSH’s WORK 2022 strategy.
+We’re reviewing our membership grades in line with our charitable objects and strategic goal to enhance the global occupational safety and health profession, as part of IOSH’s WORK 2022 strategy.
 The world of work has changed significantly since our grades were last set (in 2006) and OSH professionals are faced with more complex challenges, which require a broader set of skills, knowledge and behaviours.
 That’s why we’ve updated the competency framework and this membership grades review is the logical next step, which feels even more timely in light of the global pandemic.
 Employers and employees will be relying on OSH professionals more than ever to navigate the ‘new normal’ in the workplace so it’s vital that IOSH grades are current and relevant.